 Typically, EA Web is installed together with Enterprise Analyzer, by selecting the Web Client option in the installer.
-If you have already installed Enterprise Analyzer but haven't installed EA Web with it, follow the steps below:
+If you have already installed Enterprise Analyzer but did not installed EA Web, then perform the following steps to install EA Web:

-- Install Enterprise Analyzer.
-For instructions on how to do this see the Installation Guide. - 2.
-Install JRE 7 (jre-7u21-windows-i586.exe).
-The JRE installer is provided with the EA installer in CD1 Enterprise Analyzer\EA Web Server Pre-requisites\. - 3.
-Install Apache Tomcat (apache-tomcat-6.0.16.exe).
-The Apache Tomcat installer is provided with the EA installer in CD1 Enterprise Analyzer\EA Web Server Pre-requisites\.
-Follow the screen prompts and accept the defaults, except: - On the Choose Components screen, expand the Tomcat option and check Service to have Tomcat start automatically. - 4.
-Stop the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services. - 5.
-Copy EAWeb.war from the Web Client folder in the Enterprise Analyzer installation directory to C: \Program Files (x86)\Apache Software Foundation\Tomcat 6.0\webapps. - Start the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services.
+- 1. Install Java Runtime Environment (JRE) 8 or later.
+The product comes with AdoptOpenJDK_8.0.msi. - 2.
+Install Apache Tomcat.
+The product comes with apache-tomcat-9.0.71.exe.
+Follow the screen prompts and accept the defaults, except: - On the Choose Components screen, expand the Tomcat option and check Service to have Tomcat start automatically. - 3.
+Stop the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services. - 4.
+Copy EAWeb.war from the Web Client folder in the Enterprise Analyzer installation directory to C: \Program Files (x86)\Apache Software Foundation\Tomcat 9.0\webapps. - 5.
+Start the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services.